campbeb3/cs361/README.md

 The index.hbs file then retreives the Total Crime numbers using KEYS (example key: "Data.Totals.Violent.Assault")

-The data is parsed and displayed on website TABLE for user to reference
+The data is filtered and displayed on website TABLE for user to reference

 Selecting a different State will repopulate table with new data